 A little history

-Check out this 700-meter long road given a name as “The Way of History and Literature (歴史と文学のみち)” that stretches from Otemonzeki ruins to Youken-ji temple.
-In 1986, it was designated one of Top 100 Roads in Japan.
+Check out this 700-meter long road given the name, “The Way of History and Literature (歴史と文学のみち)” which stretches from the Otemonzeki ruins to Youken-ji Temple.
+In 1986, it was designated one of the Top 100 Roads in Japan.

 Visit Saiki, the Samurai Town

-Not only many modern buildings such as schools or houses, but also historical aspects would give me the feeling like ‘modernism and tradition’.
+Mixed in with modern buildings such as schools or houses, are the historical structure of Saiki, giving me the feeling of a juxtaposition of modernism and tradition, which is such a special part of Japan.
 You will also come across a church.
-The mix of the beauty of Japan and different traditions and cultures make it possible to keep its values.
+This mix of the beauty of Japan and its different traditions and cultures makes it a special destination.

 I saw very few cars passing during my visit.
-In other words, you can take your time to keep going for a stroll around.
+In other words, you can take your time as you stroll down the stone path.

-Then, if you take a closer look at the architecture, you will notice the precision and beauty of it.
-Especially I found the roof very interesting as shown in the photo below.
-As for old buildings, they look like new while keeping its appearance of houses representing the past.
-They will ask you only one thing: just visit.
+If you take a closer look at the architecture, you will notice the precision and beauty of it all.
+I found the roofing especially interesting, as shown in the photo below.
+As for old buildings, they are maintained well but still bring to the neighborhood the essence of Japan’s feudal past.

 The large paved driveway is a traditional road between remains and ruins.
 If you feel like it, you can enjoy tea at Kyushintei Tea House on the road.

-If you’d like to spend more time educating yourself, then Doppo Kunikida Memorial House will give you a little knowledge of culture.
+If you’d like to spend more time educating yourself, then the Doppo Kunikida Memorial House will give you a little more knowledge of Saiki historic past.

-You will also find a place to rent a bicycle on the road if you want to go bicycle touring in the city.
+You will also find a place to rent a bicycle on the road if you want to experience a cycling tour of the city.

 You will also find a temple to visit.
-Stone path on the garden in the center of the castle ruins is worth a visit.
+The stone path continues into the center of a beautiful garden.

 If you have time and like hiking, visit Mt.
 Shiroyama nearby.
-You can see remains of stone walls which were built in 1606 and is now well known as a symbol of Saiki City.
-You can start your hiking with a beautiful climb at the center of the forest.
+You can see remains of stone walls which were built in 1606 and are a well-known symbol of Saiki City.
+You can start your hike with a beautiful climb at the center of the forest.
 The air is fresh during Japanese summer.

 The area is also known as a popular sightseeing spot for cherry blossoms, and holds an annual spring festival.

-Far from a beaten path, a trip to Saiki Castle Ruins will make Japanese culture enthusiasts delighted – especially those who are interested in the samurai period.
+Far from a beaten path, a trip to Saiki Castle Ruins will make Japanese cultural enthusiasts delighted, especially those who are interested in the samurai period.
 So it is a short trip into the past that has kept its appearance of the past.